Signing your will.

 Why does my Will signature need to be witnessed?

 It may seem silly; it’s your Will, why do you need someone to witness you signing it?
 Well, in the event that there is ever a dispute over the validity of your Will, or your capacity to have made the Will, your witnesses may be called upon to provide evidence as to your capacity.
 They may also need to be called upon to prove that you were under no duress (i.e. you were not being pressured) to sign the final Will.
+A Will which does not have two witnesses would not normally be valid.

 Can I amend my Will by hand?